 Is Nintendo doing this on purpose?

-The holiday season of 1998 casts a shadow Nintendo wants to desperately escape from yet always seemed to trip on itself as it does.
+The holiday season of 1988 casts a shadow Nintendo desperately wants to escape from and yet always seems to trip on itself as it tries.

 Runner up: Another mistake for the NES?
 Not many.
 Nintendo’s draconian policy of limiting the number of games Japanese publishers could localize for the North American market each year looks bad in retrospect.
 Sure, it kept a lot of the Famicom’s worst garbage from reaching our shores, ensuring that parents who went blind buying for their kids had a better shot of buying good games, but at the same time, we missed out on way too many quality titles that could have been considered classics had they been given the same shot as Contra or Mega Man.

 Games like Mr. Gimmick, Moon Crystal, and Wings of Madoola.
 Too many to list, too tragic to recollect.